Ada-C18/personal-portfolio-site/README.md

 ### Required Content

-Present the elements on the page as you see fit by using the following at least once:
-* a grid container with a few grid items
-* a flexbox container with a few flex items
+Present the elements on the page as you see fit by using the following at least once: x a grid container with a few grid items x a flexbox container with a few flex items

 Both of these containers do not need to be on the same page.
 Try using one for one page, and the other for another page!